 They ignored her.

-“I said…” clearing her throat, Kate sat at the table, reached across her daughter’s line of vision where her palm covered her son’s tablet, the other on her husband’s wrist.
+“I said…” clearing her throat, Kate sat at the table, reached across her daughter’s line of vision where her palm covered her son’s tablet, as the other held her husband’s wrist.
 “I had a nightmare last night.”

 “I was in front of a gravesite where a priest was performing the last rites.”

-“A premonition?”
-The daughter returned her glance to her phone.
-Father and son mirrored a half eye roll to each other and resumed to their vices.
+“A premonition,” said the daughter, returning her attention to her phone.
+Father and son mirrored a half eye roll to each other and also resumed to stare at their vices.

-“Whatever, mum.”
-The son rose from the table.
+“Whatever, mum,” muttered her son as he rose from the table.

 “Yep.
 Gotta go or we’ll be late.”
-He gave his wife a peck on the cheek and headed for the door juggling keys in hand.
+He gave his wife a peck on the cheek and headed for the door juggling the car keys in hand.

-“I love you all.”
-Kate watched them leave without a backward glance, not even a goodbye.
+“I love you all,” cried out Kate, watching them leave without a backward glance.
+None of them even said goodbye.
 “Be safe.”
-The words echoed with the slam of the front door that was soon swallowed by the pressing silence of an empty house.
+Her words echoed with the slam of the front door that was soon swallowed by the pressing silence of an empty house.

 She cleared away the breakfast table, flicked on the tap to fill the sink.
-Turned to wipe the bench.
-Lifted the toaster to wipe away the breadcrumbs.
-When her footing slipped on her son’s glossy covered workbooks.
+Turned to wipe the bench, lifted the toaster to wipe away the breadcrumbs when her footing slipped on her son’s glossy covered workbooks.
 She gripped the sink as the toaster fell into the soapy water.
-The lights flickered in the house and the smell of burnt hair and an acrid electrical smoke permeated the air, but it wasn’t enough to set off the fire alarm.
+The lights flickered in the house as the smell of burnt hair and an acrid electrical smoke permeated the air, but it wasn’t enough to set off the fire alarm.

 Everything fell silent, including Kate, dead before her body crumbled to the floor.